-What does a Senior CG Artist do?
+What is a Senior CG Artist?

 What Is a Senior CG Artist?